Community Forestry and Community Patrols for Gibbon protection in the Veun Sai – Siem Pang National Park

 In the framework of this second phase, the Foundation supported NTFP with a € 20,000 grant.

-For this third phase of the project, the Foundation is supporting NTFP with a grant of € 15,000.
+For this third phase, the Foundation supported NTFP with a € 20,000 grant.